Research → Experience → Interface → Prototyping

 Most designers working on product teams will have expertise somewhere along this spectrum.
 In most cases they’ll also have some skills in adjacent domains, for example many experience designers have skills in interface design or user research.

 This is a quick way to understand designers and design teams, their strengths, and any gaps that might exist.
 If you’re a small company looking to hire your first designer, then it helps to understand which set of skills you’re looking for and which candidate is the best fit.
 As you grow your team you can use it to balance complimentary skillsets.
-I recommend hiring from the inside out and maintaining a balance that matches your needs.
+We recommend hiring from the inside out and maintaining a balance that matches your needs.

 A word of caution: any useful model is a generalization, and is therefore destined to be wrong around the edges.
-That said, I’ve found this to be incredibly useful when explaining design roles to non-designers.
+That said, We’ve found this to be incredibly useful when explaining design roles to non-designers.